Horses are missing a nutrient used by every cell in the body

 Why feeding linseed often doesn’t change anything

-If EPA and DHA are not increasing, the downstream effects associated with omega-3 — in joints, respiratory tissue, skin, recovery — are unlikely to change either.
+Feeding linseed doesn't always solve the problem.
+If the body can't convert ALA into EPA and DHA reliably, the downstream effects — in joints, respiratory tissue, skin and recovery — are unlikely to change regardless of how much you feed.

 The Omega-3 Check establishes whether this applies to your horse in around 90 seconds.

-The Omega-3 Check — is what you're feeding actually making a difference?
+Is what you're feeding actually making a difference?

 A short assessment that identifies whether your horse’s current diet is likely to be supplying enough omega-3, a nutrient that influences coat, recovery, joints and respiratory health, and if not, where the gap sits.